-Measure R Allocations (\$168.0M)
+Measure R Allocations (\$164.7M)

-- Measure R 20% Bus Operations (\$157.3M) Measure R, approved by voters in November 2008, provides that 20% of the revenues be allocated to bus service operations, maintenance and expansion.
-The 20% bus operations share is allocated according to FAP calculation methodology to Included and Eligible Operators. - Clean Fuel Bus Capital Facilities and Rolling Stock Fund (\$10.0M) Measure R ordinance also provides a lump sum allocation of \$150.0 million over the life of the ordinance for clean fuel and bus facilities.
-This fund is allocated to Metro and LA County Municipal Operators at \$10 million every even year. - Regional Ridership Task Force Fund (\$0.7M) Metro and Municipal Operators' Measure R funds reduced by \$700,000 through an agreement by transit operators to contribute toward a Regional Ridership Task Force consulting study.
+- Measure R 20% Bus Operations (\$164.7M)

+Measure R approved by veters in Nevermannian Report of the Province of the Provin - Measure R, approved by voters in November 2008, allocates 20% of the revenues for bus service operations, maintenance and expansion.
+The 20% bus operations share is allocated using FAP calculation methodology to Included and Eligible Operators. - Clean Fuel Bus Capital Facilities and Rolling Stock Fund (\$0.0M) Measure R ordinance also provides a lump sum allocation of \$150.0 million over the life of the ordinance for clean fuel and bus facilities.
+This fund is allocated to Metro and LA County Municipal Operators at \$10 million every even year.
+No allocation this year as this is an odd year.

-Measure M 20% Transit Operations (\$150.1M)
+Measure M 20% Transit Operations (\$166.3M)

-Measure M, approved by the voters of Los Angeles County on November 8, 2016 to improve transportation and ease traffic congestion consistent with the Measure M Ordinance.
-As defined in Section 3 of the Measure M Ordinance, the 20% Transit Operations share is allocated according to FAP calculation methodology to Included and Eligible Operators.
+Measure M, approved by voters of Los Angeles County in November, 2016 to improve transportation and ease traffic congestion.
+As defined in Section 3 of the Measure M

+Ordinance, the 20% Transit Operations share is allocated according to FAP calculation methodology to Included and Eligible Operators.

-Proposition C 5% Security (\$35.5M)
+Proposition C 5% Security (\$37.1M)